4.1 Jurisdiction

 Courses offered in one (1) term are typically weighted at 3.0 units, while courses offered over two (2) terms are typically weighted at 6.0 units.

-4.4.2 Required and Elective Courses
+4.4.2 Core and Elective Courses

 Exceptions may apply to transfer students who have completed equivalent courses prior to enrolling in the Bachelor of Commerce Program, or to students who have completed courses through an International Baccalaureate or Advanced Placement program in high school.
-For more information see 4.4.9 Transfer Credit.
+For more information see 4.4.8 Transfer Credit.

-Exceptions may also apply if there are extenuating circumstances that prevent a student from completing a core course at Smith.
+Exceptions may also apply if there are significant extenuating circumstances that prevent a student from completing a core course at Smith.
 Please speak to an Academic Advisor if you have questions.
 Any exceptions must be approved by the Associate Dean, Undergraduate.

 Please note that 200-level and 600-level courses are not open to students registered in the Bachelor of Commerce Program.